 Cave Painting Pictures

 A slimy mass of vaguely humanoid viscera shambles across the tile floor.
 Vine-like tentacles erupt from its back and mouth.
-It screams — an unearthly sound that echoes through the empty hospital.
+It screams — an unearthly wail that echoes through the empty hospital.
 The sound of a gunshot thunders.
 A pus-filled gland explodes.
 The creature falls dead, leaking fluid onto the dirty tiles.

 Welcome to “The Void.”